 Summer months (June to August), on the other hand, experience the highest temperatures.
 2021 and 2022 in particular have seen crazy high temperatures, often hitting 36°C and sometimes even reaching 38°C. Keep this in mind if you can’t tollerate the heat, as the situation is unlikely to get any better in the next years.

-Spring and Autumn could be the best months for visiting Todi.
+Spring and Autumn are the best seasons for visiting Todi.
 The temperatures are more moderate and there are also less tourists around.
 At the same time, this is when Todi sees the most amount of rain.
 It’s nothing like the rainy season you would experience on a tropical destination, but it’s still something to keep in mind.